-(iii) New standards, amendments and interpretations effective after July 1, 2022 and have not been early adopted
+(iii) New standards, amendments and interpretations effective after July 1, 2024 and have not been early adopted

-A number of new standards, amendments to standards and interpretations are effective for annual periods beginning after July 1, 2022, and have not been early adopted in preparing these financial statements.
-None of these are expected to have a material effect on the financial statements of the Fund
+A number of new standards, amendments to standards and interpretations are effective for annual periods beginning after July 1, 2024, and have not been early adopted in preparing these financial statements.
+These amendments are being assessed for any material impact on the Fund in the current or future reporting periods and on foreseeable future transactions.